 We have researched the potential benefits of terpenes found in the oils of non-cannabis plants and have included links to the research articles in the terpene descriptions below.
-The studies are animal studies with no human studies available to date.
+The studies are animal studies, with no human studies available to date.
 As terpene research advances, we will update our information.
-Check back regularly.

-Humulene – Is a terpene that naturally occurs in clove, basil, hops, and cannabis Sativa.
+Humulene is a terpene naturally occurring in clove, basil, hops, and cannabis sativa.
 It carries a subtle earthy, woody aroma with spicy herbal notes you might recognize in some of your favourite strains.
 Humulene is analgesic, anti-inflammatory and anti-bacterial relieving.

-Limonene – Is an aromatic dominant terpene in strains that have a pronounced Sativa effect.
-It has a fresh citrus odour that is commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
-It also aids in the absorption of other terpenes through the skin and mucous membranes.
+Limonene is an aromatic dominant terpene in strains with a pronounced Sativa effect.
+It has a fresh citrus odour commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
+It also aids in absorbing other terpenes through the skin and mucous membranes.
 Limonene is best known for its anti-fungal treatment.
-The terpene is also anti-anxiety and anti-depressant.
-Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial, and antibiotic.
+The terpene is also an anti-anxiety and anti-depressant along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial and antibiotic.

-Linalool – Is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint, and birch trees.
-It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is in particular one of the substances used most widely as a sedative.
-Linalool is also used in the treatment of anxiety, depression, and epilepsy.
-As well as analgesic, anti-inflammatory, anti-oxidant, and anti-fungal.
+Linalool is a naturally occurring terpene in many flowers and spices, including lavender, coriander, mint, and birch trees.
+It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is, in particular, one of the substances used most widely as a sedative.
+Linalool is also used in the treatment of anxiety, depression and epilepsy.
+As well as analgesic, anti-inflammatory, anti-oxidant and anti-fungal.

-Myrcene – Is a terpene with a tropical, musky aroma that occurs often in highly fragrant plants and herbs such as mangoes, hops, bay trees, thyme, lemongrass, and basil.
-Myrcene is produced by numerous cannabis strains, and some have suggested that it lends sedative, Indica-like effects to strains containing more than 0.5% of this terpene.
-This monoterpene is also analgesic, anti-bacterial, anti-inflammatory, antipeptic, and antispasmodic.
+Myrcene is a terpene with a tropical, musky aroma that often occurs in highly fragrant plants and herbs such as mangoes, hops, bay trees, thyme, lemongrass, and basil.
+Numerous cannabis strains produce Myrcene, and some have suggested that it lends sedative, Indica-like effects to strains containing more than 0.5% of this terpene.
+This monoterpene is also analgesic, anti-bacterial, anti-inflammatory, antipeptic and antispasmodic.

-Pinene – Is an aromatic compound commonly found in pine needles, rosemary, basil, parsley, and dill.
-Terpenes such as pinene are fragrant oils secreted in marijuana trichomes, and while they originally were developed as adaptive protection against predators, these compounds offer us, humans, a variety of benefits.
-This includes analgesic, anti-depressant, anti-anxiety, antioxidant, and antibiotic.
+Pinene is an aromatic compound commonly found in pine needles, rosemary, basil, parsley, and dill.
+Terpenes such as pinene are fragrant oils secreted in marijuana trichomes.
+While they originally were developed as adaptive protection against predators, these compounds offer us humans a variety of benefits.
+This includes analgesic, anti-depressant, anti-anxiety, antioxidant and antibiotic.
 It also acts as an anti-inflammatory and anti-fungal.

-Terpinolene – Is an isomeric hydrocarbon, characterized by a fresh, floral, herbal, and occasionally citrusy aroma and flavour.
-It is found in a variety of plants including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
-Terpinolene has sedative-like effects. it’s also anti-inflammatory, anti-oxidant, anti-fungal, and anti-bacterial.
+Terpinolene is an isomeric hydrocarbon with a fresh, floral, herbal, and occasionally citrusy aroma and flavour.
+It is found in various plants, including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
+Terpinolene has sedative-like effects. it’s also anti-inflammatory, anti-oxidant, anti-fungal and anti-bacterial.

-Nerolidol – Is a secondary terpene found in many strong aromatics like jasmine, tea tree, and lemongrass.
+Nerolidol is a secondary terpene in many strong aromatics like jasmine, tea tree, and lemongrass.
 As such, it delivers a subdued floral aroma with notes of fruity citrus, apples, and rose.
 This terpene is believed to produce sedating effects.
 It also exhibits analgesic, anti-fungal, anti-inflammatory, antioxidant, antibiotic and anti-bacterial properties.